MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 # Driver security checklist

 This topic provides a driver security checklist for driver developers.
+By following the guidance provided in the checklist, you can reduce risk that your driver will be compromised.

 ## <span id="Driver_Security_Overview"></span><span id="driver_security_overview"></span><span id="DRIVER_SECURITY_OVERVIEW"></span>Driver security overview